BorisCutos/evaluacion/README.md

 	The source code is in the attached  directory : "evaluation"

+	The main class is the Frame "Principal" in "evaluation.Principal"

 	The program has an interface and tabs to navigate between the three options.